-- New South Wales, Victoria, South Australia, Tasmania, the ACT and the Northern Territory said an aggregated coal assessment did not capture all material differences in state capacities to raise coal revenue. - New South Wales said the assessment captured the higher price of coal sold in a state, but it did not capture the impact of progressive royalty rates.
-Victoria said it overstated its brown coal capacity. - Queensland opposed splitting the coal assessment.
+- 65 New South Wales, Victoria, South Australia, Tasmania, the ACT and the Northern Territory said an aggregated coal assessment did not capture all material differences in state capacities to raise coal revenue. - 66 New South Wales said the assessment captured the higher price of coal sold in a state, but it did not capture the impact of progressive royalty rates.
+Victoria said it overstated its brown coal capacity. - 67 Queensland opposed splitting the coal assessment.
 It was concerned the Commission's mineral-by-mineral approach was already too disaggregated.
 Additional disaggregation of coal would accentuate its concerns.
 It favoured a move to a more aggregated assessment because this would strike a better balance with the supporting principles, particularly policy neutrality.
-In its view, the more granular the mining assessment, the greater the departure from policy neutrality.
-It said this risks a state's policy becoming average policy, which is contrary to policy neutrality.
+In its view, the more granular the mining assessment, the greater the departure from policy neutrality.7 It said this risks a state's policy becoming average policy, which is contrary to policy neutrality.

-- Queensland suggested the Commission consider developing the mining assessment in a way that achieves objectives in addition to equalisation, such as providing an incentive to states to: - · implement and maintain revenue reform that is in the national interest - expand their revenue raising, reducing their reliance on Commonwealth grants and reducing vertical fiscal imbalance - support the transition to a low carbon environment. - Queensland was also concerned a retrospective change to the coal assessment would penalise it for an enacted policy decision.
-If the Commission decides to split the coal assessment, Queensland suggests the change not be introduced until the 2025-26 assessment year. - While South Australia said not all differences in capacity were reflected in an aggregated coal assessment, it noted detailed revenue and value of production data would be required to determine the materiality of any revenue capacity not being captured by the assessment.
-It doubted these data were available on a consistent basis. - The Northern Territory acknowledged that the mining assessment seeks to find an appropriate balance between equalisation and policy neutrality.
+- 68 Queensland suggested the Commission consider developing the mining assessment in a way that achieves objectives in addition to equalisation, such as providing an incentive to states to: - implement and maintain revenue reform that is in the national interest - expand their revenue raising, reducing their reliance on Commonwealth grants and reducing vertical fiscal imbalance - support the transition to a low carbon environment. - 69 Queensland was also concerned a retrospective change to the coal assessment would penalise it for an enacted policy decision.
+If the Commission decides to split the coal assessment, Queensland suggests the change not be introduced until the 2025-26 assessment year. - 70 While South Australia said not all differences in capacity were reflected in an aggregated coal assessment, it noted detailed revenue and value of production data would be required to determine the materiality of any revenue capacity not being captured by the assessment.
+It doubted these data were available on a consistent basis. - 71 The Northern Territory acknowledged that the mining assessment seeks to find an appropriate balance between equalisation and policy neutrality.
 It said favouring equalisation over policy neutrality was difficult to justify in the coal context.
 It preferred an aggregate assessment to an assessment split by price band or type of coal.
 It noted an aggregate assessment was consistent with what New South Wales did and was the least policy influenced method.

-- The Commission's primary task is to estimate states' relative fiscal capacities for the purpose of equalisation.
+- 72 The Commission's primary task is to estimate states' relative fiscal capacities for the purpose of equalisation.
 The Commission is not asked, nor given discretion, to decide when other policy objectives should moderate the achievement of equalisation.
-The Commission's supporting principles, such as policy neutrality, are subsidiary to the equalisation task. - The aggregated coal assessment applies the average (all coal) royalty rate to each state's coal production.
+The Commission's supporting principles, such as policy neutrality, are subsidiary to the equalisation task. - 73 The aggregated coal assessment applies the average (all coal) royalty rate to each state's coal production.
 Queensland produces most of the high value coking coal.
 By combining all coal, the aggregate assessment is likely to understate Queensland's revenue capacity and overstate the capacities of other coal producing states (particularly those producing brown coal).
-States would not be able to apply the
+States would not be able to apply the average rate to low value coal and, therefore, those with an above-average proportion of low value coal would be unable to raise the average revenue.
+When coal prices are high, the overstatement/understatement of capacities could be large.

-A more granular assessment increases the risk of a portion of a state's royalty revenue being assessed actual per capita, which would give rise to substantial impacts on GST distribution.
+7 A more granular assessment increases the risk of a portion of a state's royalty revenue being assessed actual per capita, which would give rise to substantial impacts on GST distribution.
 An aggregate assessment would reduce the influence of any individual state's production on the assessment.